 · Ice accretion is, in most cases, a 3D phenomenon and, therefore, 3D modeling and simulation is usually preferred.

 · Great effort has been invested in the research, development, and testing of 2D icing simulation.
 2D analysis is still widely used and well accepted.
 It established the groundwork for 3D methods and, hence, it should be used as a valid reference for comparison whenever applicable.

 · It is important to define a methodology to compare the simulated 3D ice shapes among themselves and with the 3D experimental ice shapes.

 · Icing simulation typically involves four modules: airflow solver, droplet dynamics solver, surface water mass and energy balance module, and ice accretion geometry module.
 It is important, to try to understand how each module contributes to discrepancies in the final ice shape prediction.

 · When comparing numerical simulation results to experimental simulation results, the uncertainty of both types of simulations needs to be considered, as well as the repeatability of the experimental results at a given facility and, if possible, between facilities.

 · Our intent is to capture best practices in icing simulation, identify current limitations of the 3D tools, and make recommendations about specific areas where more work is needed.

-· Participant submit results so that volunteers can begin results comparisons—April 1, 2021
+· Participant submit results so that volunteers can begin results comparisons—May 14, 2021

-· Volunteers provide initial results comparisons—May 1, 2021
+· Volunteers provide initial results comparisons—June 10, 2021

 · Workshop: Andy Broeren